Usage Features

 • RECOMMENDED DIRECT APPLICATION MATERIALS

-For dry inlays the recommended applications materials are those suggested after the conversion in finished RFID tags: labels, tickets, badges, special RFID labels or tags.
-Further notes about suggested integration/conversion materials can be available in the Usage Notes field of the VeryFields Spec Sheets.
+For dry inlays the recommended applications materials are those suggested when they are converted into finished labels, tickets, badges, special labels or tags.
+Further notes about suggested integration/conversion materials may be available in the Usage Notes field of the VeryFields Spec Sheets.

 • ATTACHMENT METHODS